Recherches-Neuro-Hippocampe/llmReflect/README.md

 ### 1. Case 1:
 Create a chain for a following workflow:
 * asking questions given by a dataset
-* general postgresql cmd to solve the question
+* generate postgresql cmd to solve the question
 * score itself's performance

 ```